···

 Passion is fuel.
 Purpose is direction.
 Meaningful work isn't always passionate.

-Sometimes the struggle to find direction is connected to a bigger question about your life as a whole.
+Sometimes the struggle is connected to a bigger question about your life as a whole.
 When "what's my reason for being here" becomes "what am I even doing," it might help to explore what you want to do with your life.

 The Bigger Question